 Leased Cars and VAT

 When a leasing company purchases a car, it can generally do so without paying VAT, because the purchase is purely for business use (that business being to lease the car to somebody else).
-It is therefore down to the person leasing the car to pay the VAT, which for personal use is charged at the full 20% rate.
+It is therefore down to the person leasing the car to pay the VAT, which for private purposes is charged at the full 20% rate.

 VAT-registered businesses leasing a car can reclaim 50% of the VAT if the car is used for work and personal purposes, or 100% of the VAT if use is limited strictly to business purposes.
 VAT can also be reclaimed on cars leased as taxis or driving-instruction vehicles.